 In Jakarta, you face traffic congestion and a huge amount of people, but also multicultural Indonesia at its best.
-Jakarta either loves or hates you, but at least it’s worth giving it a chance.
+According to Abbreviation Finder, Jakarta either loves or hates you, but at least it’s worth giving it a chance.

 In Jakarta, lavish glass-walled office buildings and luxury hotels stand side by side with shackle dwellings on the verge of collapse.
 The clash of poverty and wealth could no longer be greater.